-- Part 5: If you might move while this application is pending with the USCIS, consider using your employer's address or ISSA's address in item 3.
+- Part 2, Item 5: If you might move while this application is pending with the USCIS, consider using your employer's address or ISSA's address in item 5.

 - Item 27 should be answered "(c)(3)(C)."

 - Item 28a: Write the name of your degree (Biological Sciences, Chemical Engineering, etc)

-- Item 28c: Your employer will need to provide you with the E-Verify information.
+- Item 28b&c: Your employer will need to provide you with the E-Verify information.
 Please be sure that the number provided is the employer's E-Verify Company ID, and NOT the employer's Taxpayer ID.

 - Do not answer Items 29 - 31.
 They do not apply to your application.

 - Be sure to sign and date the form in black ink.

-- Be sure to submit all 7 pages, even if you have written NONE or N/A on the last three pages.
+- Be sure to submit all 7 pages, even if you have written NONE or N/A on pages 5-6.
 USCIS has rejected applications that were missing pages.

 Information about Form I-983